Matthew Collings: Education

-Born in London in 1955, Collings studied at Byam Shaw School of Art, and Goldsmiths College, both in London.
+Born in London, England, in 1955, Collings studied at Byam Shaw School of Art, and Goldsmiths College, both in London.

 Life and career

-He began his career working at Artscribe first in the production department in 1979 and later taking over as editor, filling that role from 1983 to 1987, bringing international relevance to the magazine.
-In 1987 he received a Turner Prize commendation for his work on Artscribe.
-Collings later moved into television working as a producer and presenter on the BBC The Late Show from 1989 to 1995.
-In the early 1990s he brought Martin Kippenberger into the BBC studios to create an installation, and he interviewed Georg Herold while this Cologne-based conceptual artist painted a large canvas with beluga caviar.
-He gave Jeff Koons his first sympathetic exposure on British TV, and Damien Hirst was also introduced for the first time to the UK TV audience by Collings.
+Collings began his career working at the magazine Artscribe, first in the production department in 1979 and later taking over as editor, filling that role from 1983 to 1987, bringing international relevance to the magazine.
+In 1987, he received a Turner Prize commendation for his work on Artscribe.
+Collings later moved into television, working as a producer and presenter on the BBC's The Late Show from 1989 to 1995.
+In the early 1990s, he brought Martin Kippenberger into the BBC studios to create an installation, and he interviewed Georg Herold while this Cologne-based conceptual artist painted a large canvas with beluga caviar.
+Collings gave Jeff Koons his first sympathetic exposure on British TV, and Damien Hirst was also introduced for the first time to the UK TV audience by Collings.

-He wrote and presented documentary films for the BBC on individual artists, such as Donald Judd, Georgia O'Keeffe and Willem de Kooning, as well as broader historical subjects such as Hitler's "Degenerate art" exhibition, art looted in the Second World War by Germany and Russia, Situationism, Spain's post-Franco art world and the rise of the Cologne art scene.
+Collings wrote and presented documentary films for the BBC on individual artists, including Donald Judd, Georgia O'Keeffe and Willem de Kooning, as well as broader historical subjects such as Hitler's "Degenerate art" exhibition, art looted in the Second World War by Germany and Russia, Situationism, Spain's post-Franco art world and the rise of the Cologne art scene.

-After leaving the BBC, Collings wrote 'Blimey!
-From Bohemia to Britpop: The London Artworld from Francis Bacon to Damien Hirst,' which humorously chronicled the rise of the Young British Art (YBA) movement.
-Published in 1997 by 21, a new company founded by David Bowie, among a group of others, 'Blimey!'was described by Artforum magazine as “…one of the best-selling contemporary-art books ever."
-(Kate Bush on the YBA Sensation, Artforum, 2004) The article went on to say that Collings "invented the perfect voice to complement YBA: He makes an impact without (crucially) ever appearing to try too hard."
-The following year, Collings wrote and presented the Channel 4 TV series This is Modern Art, which won him a Bafta (2000) among other awards.
+After leaving the BBC, Collings wrote Blimey!
+From Bohemia to Britpop: The London Artworld from Francis Bacon to Damien Hirst, which humorously chronicled the rise of the Young British Art (YBA) movement.
+Published in 1997 by 21, a new company founded by David Bowie, among a group of others, Blimey! was described by Artforum magazine as "…one of the best-selling contemporary-art books ever".
+(Kate Bush on the YBA Sensation, Artforum, 2004).
+The article went on to say that Collings "invented the perfect voice to complement YBA: He makes an impact without (crucially) ever appearing to try too hard."
+The following year, Collings wrote and presented the Channel 4 TV series This is Modern Art, which won him a BAFTA (2000), among other awards.